NatLabs/memory-collection/src/MemoryBTree/readme.md

 ### Design

-The MemoryBTree is implemented using three seperate [MemoryRegions](https://github.com/NatLabs/memory-region).
+The MemoryBTree is implemented using four separate [MemoryRegions](https://github.com/NatLabs/memory-region).
-A branch region for the branch nodes, a leaves region for all the leaf nodes and a data region for all the key-value pairs.
+A branch region for the branch nodes, a leaves region for all the leaf nodes, a data region for the key blocks, and a values region for the value blocks.
-Using three MemoryRegion allows us to isolate similar types of data with similar sizes, which helps reduce memory fragmentation during reallocation.
+Using four MemoryRegions allows us to isolate similar types of data with similar sizes, which helps reduce memory fragmentation during reallocation and provides better cache performance by separating keys from values.

 The MemoryBTree's internal structure is very much like a tree.
 The branch nodes store pointers to other branch nodes or to leaf nodes.
-The leaf nodes store pointers to key-value blocks where the serialized keys and values are stored.
+The leaf nodes store pointers to key-value blocks where the serialized keys are stored in the data region and values are stored separately in the values region.

 #### Referencing Key-Value Pairs